michaelruocco/idv/README.md

 ## TODO list

-*  Add post endpoint for creating user identities
+*  Add post endpoint for creating identities

 *  Add way to configure how identity / eligibility data loaded, e.g. from data or external system, probably via a policy